 Leaves of absence are issued only for Health Sciences programs.
 Students may request a leave from their program of study by completing a Leave of Absence form available from the department chair of their program.
 The leave of absence does not officially withdraw the student from the College.
 Students must complete an official withdrawal form through the Department of Advising and Counseling.
 If a Leave of Absence form is not filed, students may not be readmitted to their program upon returning to CCRI.
 Students whose leave forms are signed by the department chair may be granted a leave of up to two consecutive semesters.

 Students who find it necessary to leave CCRI and who are enrolled in programs other than a Health Sciences program do not need to fill out a Leave of Absence form.
 They must, however, officially withdraw from the college.

 Regular class attendance is an essential part of student success in community college life.
 When the number of absences becomes excessive, the privilege of continuing in the course is jeopardized.
 Students are responsible for making up all academic work missed for any reason.

 Title IV eligible institutions are required to verify student enrollment.
 All faculty members are required to complete verification of enrollment per the dates in the college calendar.
-The verification of enrollment is used to verify that students are enrolled and to identify students who have failed to attend and failed to contact their instructor.
-These students will be reported as a “no-show.”
+The verification of enrollment is used to verify that students are enrolled and academically engaged.
+Students who are not demonstrating academic engagement will be reported as a “no-show.”

 Students marked as a “no show” will be sent an email notification that they have been dropped from the course.
 In cases where a student believes he or she was erroneously marked as a “no-show,” a request can be made for re-admittance.
 The instructor will have the option of assigning an electronic permission code which will allow registration back into the class.